tidepool-org/tidepool-org.github.io/_docs/data-model/migrations/migrations.md

 This migration applies to changes introduced as part of the "UTC Bootstrap" ADD_REFERENCE_HERE changes and introduces a generic [`_schemaVersion`](v1#versioning-and-updates) to our data model.

-**NOTE**
+**NOTE:**

-1. If you are running locally your device data is most likley in a mongo db called ``streams``.
+If you are running locally your device data is most likley in a mongo db called ``streams``.
 The examples below are using a db called ``data`` as we use in our deployed environments.
 This inconsistency will be fixed shortly.

 **Check**